Generous hands are blessed hands

 Generosity is one of the most powerful forces on earth.
-When it is practiced, the generous person becomes a conduit of blessing for everyone who they meet.
+When it is practiced, the generous person becomes a conduit of blessing for everyone they meet.

 I remember when God first impressed upon me to become a generous person.
-It started by his challenge to stop thinking about what I didn’t have and to start thinking about what I did have to give.
+It started with his challenge to stop thinking about what I didn’t have and to start thinking about what I did have to give.

 One day, I was praying while I drove to my appointment, “Father, I have a large need.
 In order to pay the bills that are due and to accomplish what I have in my heart, I will need a large cash flow this week.”

 At the very moment that I closed the prayer, I looked up and saw a man with a sign that read, “Will work for food.
 God bless.”
 Let’s be honest; we’ve seen thousands of these guys.
 At that very moment, I felt impressed to give to that man.
 The traffic light was about to change, so I looked in my billfold, and all I found was a “Benjamin” — a hundred-dollar bill!

 To be transparent, I couldn’t wait and didn’t hesitate, nor could I ask him for change.
 I rolled down the window and handed it to him.

 Within a few minutes, my secretary called to tell me someone had just dropped off an offering at the office.
 It was the exact amount that I had asked for.

 Remember:The Bible is clear, the generous person is blessed, meaning that he will have more than enough to continue to be a blessing to those who are in need.
 Click To Tweet